VIB-PSB/MINI-AC/docs/configuration_pipeline.md

 ### Priority of configuration sources

 The MINI-AC Nextflow pipeline contains a set of pre-defined parameter files specified within the main pipeline script (mini_ac.nf).
 This is because they are fixed data files for each MINI-AC mode and specie's genome version.
 However, there are cases where some of this files might want to be changed by the user.
-However, Nextflow allows to easily change these parameter files, either through the command line options or in the configuration file, thanks to a hierarchical prioritization of the configuration sources:
+Nextflow allows to easily change these parameter files, either through the command line options or in the configuration file, thanks to a hierarchical prioritization of the configuration sources:

 1. Parameters specified on the command line (--something value)
 3. Config file specified using the -C mini_ac.config option